-Brandon from Eat Inc. has rebranded the former Eat Ramen with a new and improved menu and broth recipe at Slurp Ramen Bar.
-They offer a customizable ramen bowl (vegan options and small bowls for children available) with the choice of a sauce and use daily Market produce as one of the toppings.
+Brandon dishes out a delicious broth recipe at Slurp Ramen Bar.
+This popular lunch counter offers a customizable ramen bowl (vegan options and small bowls for children available) with choice of a flavour base and daily Market produce as toppings.
 Be sure to try their spicy miso or tantanmen (spicy peanut) if you prefer some heat.

 The Mexican Kitchen by Carlota offers North East Mexican style food made from her grandma’s recipe.
 Everything is made in-house except the tortilla.
-All their food is gluten free and has vegan and vegetarian options.
+The menu is gluten free and has vegan and vegetarian options.
 Try her Pozole soup made with 5 different kinds of chili – you can get it with vegetables or with chicken.
 It’s sure to warm you up!

 FAMOUS FOOD STALLS

-Salar and Jeannie helped to put the Market new Food Hall on the map for tourists when they opened Canada’s first Poke bar, Pokeh.
-Their original small stall has since expanded to a bigger counter with more seating (as well as a second location uptown on Concessions Street to satisfy even more Poke cravings).
-Here are few suggestions for off the menu items: try their “NOSH” mayo made out of ghost peppers if you can handle spicy food and Chef’s choice if you’re not too picky and want to try their daily special items.
+Salar and Jeannie helped to put the Market’s new Food Hall on the map for tourists when they opened Canada’s first Poke bar, Pokeh.
+Their original small stall has since expanded to a bigger counter with more seating (as well as a second location uptown on Concessions Street).
+Here are just a few suggestions off their mouth-watering menu: “NOSH” mayo made out of ghost peppers if you can handle spicy food and the Chef’s Choice if you’re feeling adventurous and want to try their daily special items.

-If you’re visiting Hamilton, you must try coffee from our famous local fair trade organic coffee roaster, Relay Coffee Roasters.
-Here, you can get anything from pour over coffee (picture above) to any espresso based drinks.
+If you’re visiting Hamilton, you must try coffee from our local fair trade organic coffee roaster, Relay Coffee Roasters.
+Here, you can get anything from pour over coffee (pictured above) to any espresso-based drinks.
 They also carry donuts from Donut Monster from Thursday to Saturday.

-Downstairs, you’ll find fair trade coffee and tea alongside homemade cookies, deserts and pastries, not to mention great local banter at Lina’s Coffee market stall.
+Downstairs, you’ll find fair trade coffee and tea alongside homemade cookies, desserts and pastries, not to mention great local banter at Lina’s Coffee market stall.

-Visit the Market’s vendor list for full listing of coffee stalls available.
+Visit the Market’s vendor list for a full listing of coffee stalls available.